 It represents a significant step forward in the club’s Energy and Environmental Plan to achieve net zero carbon emissions by 2050, in addition to plans for ongoing stadium development.

-Work will take place between late June and early July and is funded by MOSL – England’s market operator for the non-household water market – as one project in its inaugural Market Improvement Fund.
+Work will take place between late June and early July and is funded by the Market Improvement Fund, facilitated by MOSL – England’s market operator for the non-household water market.

 The project is led by Pennon Water Services, a business water retailer, working with SDS.